jhgrosvenor/jhgrosvenor.github.io/_posts/2022-12-05-Distilling-10-Books-On-Productivity.md

 >I want to write one post on productivity each month.

-... to something with more urgency...
+... to something urgent...

 >I want to write one post on productivity by Wednesday.

-... to something which is a commitment to yourself...
+... to a commitment...

 >I will write one post on productivity by Wednesday.